-Subject to availability through LES or service provider.
+9 Subject to availability through LES or service provider.

-- (b) EGC messaged submitted for transmission (or broadcast) via a two stage access system must also include an end of transmission instruction code for the LES.
+(b) EGC messages submitted for transmission (or broadcast) via a two stage access system must also include an end of transmission instruction code for the LES.
 This should be inserted on the final line, after NNNN.
-This code may vary, and must conform to the format required by the LES or service provider as supplied in their specific instruction manual. - The International Maritime Organization (IMO) requires that, in order to allow the use of non-dedicated receive facilities, the majority of broadcasts on the International SafetyNET Service are made at scheduled times.
-Broadcast schedules must be co-ordinated through the International SafetyNET Co-ordinating Panel, which can also offer advice on ways of scheduling information within the system. - 6 Because errors in the header format of a message may prevent it being released, MSI providers must install an Inmarsat SafetyNET receiver and monitor broadcasts of messages which they originate. - For all the services described below, a cancellation or deleting facility is provided for messages transmitted to a LES with Category (b) repetition codes (See Part E).
+This code may vary, and must conform to the format required by the LES or service provider as supplied in their specific instruction manual.

+5 The International Maritime Organization (IMO) requires that, in order to allow the use of non-dedicated receive facilities, the majority of broadcasts on the International SafetyNET Service are made at scheduled times.
+Broadcast schedules must be co-ordinatedcoordinated through the International SafetyNET Co-ordinatingCoordinating Panel, which can also offer advice on ways of scheduling information within the system.

+6 Because errors in the header format of a message may prevent it being released, MSI providers must install an Inmarsat SafetyNET receiver and monitor broadcasts of messages which they originate.

+7 For all the services described below, a cancellation or deleting facility is provided for messages transmitted to a LES with category (b) repetition codes (see part E).
 Cancellation (or deletion) procedures may vary between different LESs or service providers.
-Detailed operational procedure is contained in the instructions on sending EGC broadcast given to the MSI providers after registration with the LES operator or service provider. - 8 The term "echo" used in all of the services described below in Parts A, B, C & D, is associated with using the respective C_4 repetition codes which will initiate an automatic repeated broadcast 6 minutes after the initial scheduled or unscheduled broadcast.
-The 6 minute repeat or echo is used to ensure that the warning is received by the maximum number of ships.
+Detailed operational procedure is contained in the instructions on sending EGC broadcasts given to the MSI providers after registration with the LES operator or service provider.

+8 The term "echo" used in all of the services described below in parts A, B, C and D, is associated with using the respective C4 repetition codes which will initiate an automatic repeated broadcast six min after the initial scheduled or unscheduled broadcast.
+The six min repeat or echo is used to ensure that the warning is received by the maximum number of ships.